FAQs

 The City’s interest in renewables is driven by customer interest in green energy, regulatory risk mitigation, and financial value (plus secondary benefits, for instance, like learning how best to manage intermittent energy within our grid).

-The City is expected to comply with regulatory standards, and identify the most cost-effective way of doing so while ensuring reliable energy supply to our customers.
+The City is expected to comply with regulatory standards and identify the most cost-effective way of doing so while ensuring reliable energy supply to our customers.

 The City does not weigh in on the science behind clean energy or climate change.
 We focus on being compliant with the rules that apply to us and remaining nimble to adapt to potential changes to those rules.